yaochaorui/Trinity-RFT/docs/sphinx_doc/source/main.md

 + **Unified RFT modes & algorithm support.**
-Trinity-RFT unifies and generalizes existing RFT methodologies into a flexible and configurable framework, supporting synchronous/asynchronous and on-policy/off-policy/offline training, as well as hybrid modes that combine the above seamlessly into a single learning process (e.g., incorporating expert trajectories or high-quality SFT data to accelerate an online RL process).
+Trinity-RFT unifies and generalizes existing RFT methodologies into a flexible and configurable framework, supporting synchronous/asynchronous, on-policy/off-policy, and online/offline training, as well as hybrid modes that combine the above seamlessly into a single learning process (e.g., incorporating expert trajectories or high-quality SFT data to accelerate an online RL process).

 + **Agent-environment interaction as a first-class citizen.**
 Trinity-RFT natively models the challenges of RFT with real-world agent-environment interactions.
 It allows delayed rewards in multi-step and/or time-lagged feedback loops, handles long-tailed latencies and environment/agent failures gracefully, and supports distributed deployment where explorers (i.e., the rollout agents) and trainers (i.e., the policy model trained by RL) can operate across separate clusters or devices (e.g., explorers on edge devices, trainers in cloud clusters) and scale up independently.

 + **Data processing pipelines optimized for RFT with diverse/messy data.**
-These include converting raw datasets to prompt/task sets for RL, cleaning/filtering/prioritizing experiences stored in the replay buffer, synthesizing data for tasks and experiences, offering user interfaces for RFT with human in the loop, managing the task and experience buffers (e.g., supporting collection of lagged reward signals), among others.
+These include converting raw datasets to task sets for RL, cleaning/filtering/prioritizing experiences stored in the replay buffer, synthesizing data for tasks and experiences, offering user interfaces for RFT with human in the loop, among others.